aws-samples/config-resource-compliance-dashboard/documentation/delete_partitions.md

    --output table
    ```

-2. Save the script below to a local file called `crcd_delete_account_partitions.sh`
+2. Save the **Deletion CLI script** below to a local file called `crcd_delete_account_partitions.sh`.
-1. Edit the file **Configuration** section to specify your account number and the region where the CRCD table is located.
+1. Edit the file **Configuration** section to specify the AWS account number whose partitions must be delete, and the Region where the AWS Glue table is located.
-1. Open the AWS CLI on the account and region where you deployed the dashboard resouces.
+1. Open the AWS CLI on the AWS account and Region where you deployed the dashboard resouces.
-1. Make the script file executable
+1. Make the script file executable.
    ```
    chmod +x crcd_delete_account_partitions.sh
    ```
-1. Run the script (will show a preview and ask for confirmation before deleting)
+1. Run the script (will show a preview and ask for confirmation before deleting).

    ```
    ./crcd_delete_account_partitions.sh